d-gilles/01-Data_Ingestion_With_Docker/README.md

 - PWD : root

-## Write a Notebook to Ingest the First Table to the Database
+## Use a Notebook to Ingest the First Table to the Database
-  Refer to the upload-data.ipynb file.
+  Have a look at the  [upload-data.ipynb](upload-data.ipynb) file.
 ### Convert the upload-data.ipynb to Python File:
 ```bash
 jupyter nbconvert --to=script upload-data.ipynb